usnistgov/ndn-dpdk/docs/hardware.md

 See [face creation](face.md) for the general procedure of face creation on Ethernet adapters.
 The next sections provide information on specific NIC models.

-### Mellanox Ethernet Adapters
+### NVIDIA Ethernet Adapters

-DPDK supports Mellanox adapters in Ethernet mode, but not in Infiniband mode.
+DPDK supports NVIDIA adapters in Ethernet mode, but not in Infiniband mode.
 If you have VPI adapters, use `mlxconfig` tool to verify and change port mode.
 See [MLX5 poll mode driver](https://doc.dpdk.org/guides/nics/mlx5.html) for more information.